MicrosoftDocs/cpp-docs/docs/standard-library/tai-clock-class.md

 ## Remarks

 This clock reports International Atomic Time (TAI, from the French *temps atomique international*).
 International Atomic Time uses a weighted average of many atomic clocks to track time.

 It's different from UTC time because a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 second.
 A discrepancy gradually occurs between the time kept by atomic clocks, and the time kept by tracking the rotation speed of the earth, because the earth's rotation speed is irregular and in general is slowing down over time by about one second every 1.5 years.
 TAI time doesn't keep track of this discrepancy, and as of this writing, it's now 37 seconds ahead of UTC time because of an addition of 10 seconds at the start of 1972 and the leap seconds that have been inserted since 1972.

-An atomic clock is almost too accurate in the sense that a day isn't exactly 24 hours because the earth's rotational speed is irregular.
-To keep UTC time in sync with the sun and the stars, a leap second is occasionally added, and theoretically could be subtracted if the earth's rotation speed increases.

 `is_clock(tai_clock)` returns **true**.